Guptasamarpit/Intern1/README.md

 # Intern1
-basic layout of developer using jenkinsapi.
+basic layout of developer portal using jenkinsapi.